 Freelancer writer Alice Body writes: The wheels aren’t just turning on the electric vehicle (EV); the whole industry is accelerating thanks to a major new initiative by the Chinese government.
 Officials are planning on completing no less than 10 million electric parking spaces by 2020, Beijing Automotive Industry Holding Co’s (BAIC) president Wang Dazong revealed last week.

-The plan coincides with other incentive actions by Chinese policymakers that will not only help free China from its dependency on foreign oil and lighten their carbon load, but will also further bolster their economic position in a world with dwindling oil supplies.
+The plan coincides with other incentive actions by Chinese policy makers that will not only help free China from its dependency on foreign oil and lighten its carbon load, but will also further bolster its economic position in a world with dwindling oil supplies.
 Australia, take note.

-China’s ten million electric parking spaces complement several other government endeavours to make EVs attractive to produce.
-The government’s 2009 $220 million stimulus package encouraged local Chinese carmakers such as BAIC and BYD to upgrade to green automotive technology.
-In October last year, China’s Minister of Science and Technology estimated that 8.5 billion yuan (AU$1.3 billion) has been invested in the green car industry thus far.
+China’s 10 million electric parking spaces complement several other government endeavours to make EVs attractive to produce.
+The government’s 2009 $220 million stimulus package encouraged local Chinese car makers such as BAIC and BYD to upgrade to green automotive technology.
+In October last year, China’s Minister of Science and Technology estimated that 8.5 billion yuan ($A1.3 billion) has been invested in the green car industry thus far.

 China’s output of electric and hybrid vehicles is expected to reach one million units by 2020.
 Such developments are the rumblings of a formidable domestic market, good news for China’s already-healthy economic appetite.
 In fact, it all sounds just peachy — if you’re Chinese.